software-students-fall2023/git-workflow-practice-avaneeshdevkota/README.md

 ## Comments

-**Seolin Jung**: This article has great insights on how to become a better developer, and honestly, it was overwhelming to read as someone who has just started to venture into the field as a student.
+- **Seolin Jung**: This article has great insights on how to become a better developer, and honestly, it was overwhelming to read as someone who has just started to venture into the field as a student.
 Software engineering is definitely a commitment- not just of pure skill, but of willingness to reach out to others, collaborate on different topics and as the author mentions, "get out of my comfort zone."

+- [**Soyuj Jung Basnet**](https://github.com/basnetsoyuj): As a Computer Science student, the article provides a new perspective on advancing my future career as a software engineer.
+The advice to venture out of my comfort zone inspires me the most as it emphasizes the importance of gaining a broad array of skills and experiences.
+Also, the idea of writing blog posts to improve one's writing skills and to share discoveries with the community, is one that resonated with me.
+I have been trying to maintain my own blog on [soyuj.com/blog](https://soyuj.com/blog).